SM 32x275 [2xM8] / N42 - magnetic roller

 Neodymium magnets can demagnetize at high temperatures.

-Dust and powder from neodymium magnets are flammable.
+Dust and powder from neodymium magnets are highly flammable.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
-Once crushed into fine powder or dust, this material becomes highly flammable.
+If the magnet is crushed into fine powder or dust, it becomes highly flammable.

 The magnet is coated with nickel - be careful if you have an allergy.

-Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
+Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.